Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: INTRODUCTION

 \section{INTRODUCTION}

-The dynamics of defects are central to understanding a range of macroscopic phenomena---such as melting, sliding, and mobility---in condensed matter physics \cite{Reichhardt_2017, kim_dynamical_2020, Bechinger_2012, hasnain_sliding_2013, harada_vortex_1996, Cornell_BEC_2006}.
-A cornerstone theory in this field deals with topological defects in two-dimensional (2D) crystals.
-The well-established Kosterlitz-Thouless-Halperin-Nelson-Young (KTHNY) theory \cite{Kosterlitz_1973, Kosterlitz_2016, Halperin_1978, Young_1979} describes a two-stage melting transition, driven by the sequential unbinding of topological defect pairs.
-This theory, verified in colloidal and vortex lattice systems \cite{Zahn_1999, Roy_2019}, establishes that the proliferation of first dislocations and then disclinations drives the system from a crystal to a hexatic fluid and finally to an isotropic liquid.
+The stochastic dynamics of defects plays central roles in a range of macroscopic phenomena---such as melting, sliding, and mobility---in condensed matter physics \cite{Reichhardt_2017, kim_dynamical_2020, Bechinger_2012, hasnain_sliding_2013, harada_vortex_1996, Cornell_BEC_2006}.
+In two-dimensional (2D) crystals, a cornerstone theory in this field deals with topological defects, the well-established Kosterlitz-Thouless-Halperin-Nelson-Young (KTHNY) theory \cite{Kosterlitz_1973, Kosterlitz_2016, Halperin_1978, Young_1979} which describes a two-stage melting transition, driven by the sequential unbinding of topological defect pairs.
+As is verified in colloidal and vortex lattice systems \cite{Zahn_1999, Roy_2019}, it establishes that the proliferation of first dislocations and then disclinations drives the system from a crystal to a hexatic fluid and finally to an isotropic liquid.
 Point defects in 2D crystals, such as vacancies and interstitials, can be viewed as clusters of dislocations (e.g., dislocation dipoles) \cite{kim_dynamical_2020}.
-Since dislocations themselves are topological defects, the dynamics of point defects are intimately connected to the broader framework of topological defect dynamics, suggesting their critical role in the initial stage of 2D melting.
+Since dislocations themselves are topological defects, the motion of point defects are intimately connected to the broader category of topological defect behavior, suggesting their critical role in the initial stage of 2D melting.
 Indeed, point defects are fundamentally important for understanding the macroscopic properties of materials \cite{A0_1999, Guo_2022, Interstitials_1948, Interstitials_1949, Point_1984}.